What Is Customer Profitability Analysis?

 You can also run an RFM Analysis to bucket your customers out into different segments.
 An RFM Analysis is a Recency, Frequency, Monetary Analysis, and it is a highly detailed way of segmenting customers for a customer profitability analysis.
 Through a RFM Analysis, you create customer cohorts around three variables: how recently they have purchased from your brand, how frequently they have purchased, and how much they have spent.

-The result is a simple yet powerful matrix to understand key customer segments.
+The result is a powerful matrix to understand key customer segments.
 This allows you to get strategic about which groups are more critical to engage.

 Step 3: Find the data